metagraph-dev/metagraph/docs/getting_started/use_case_3_ecommerce_customer_interests.rst

-Though customers may have returned these products, they did initially purchase the products (which reflects an interest in the product), so we’ll keep the intiial purchases.
+Though customers may have returned these products, they did initially purchase the products (which reflects an interest in the product), so we’ll keep the intial purchases.
 However, we’ll remove the return transactions (which will also remove any discount transactions as well).

 .. code:: python